Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    > Note: The Package Manager automatically checked out and built the ROS-TCP-Connection package in this project.
 You can verify this now by looking for `Packages/ROS-TCP-Connector` in the Project Browser or by opening the Package Manager window.

-   The ROS-TCP-Connector package includes two pieces; TcpConnector, which contains the `ROSConnection` script described above; and MessageGeneration, which generates C# scripts from ROS msg and srv files.
+   The ROS-TCP-Connector package includes two pieces: TcpConnector, which contains the `ROSConnection` script described above, and MessageGeneration, which generates C# scripts from ROS msg and srv files.

    Using this MessageGeneration component, three C# message scripts will be generated.
 Like their ROS msg counterparts, these scripts define the data values and contents that will be passed between Unity and ROS.

    > Note: Read more about the ROS msg [here](http://wiki.ros.org/msg).

-1. We will start with generating the MoveItMsg: RobotTrajectory.
-Adding MessageGeneration creates a new Unity menu option, “RosMessageGeneration.”
-Select `RosMessageGeneration -> Auto Generate Messages` and select `Single Message`.
+2. We will start with generating the MoveItMsg: RobotTrajectory.
+Select `RosMessageGeneration -> Auto Generate Messages` from the menu and select `Single Message`.

    ![](img/2_single.png)

-1. In the Message Auto Generation window that appears, next to the Input File Path, click `Browse File...` and navigate to the newly downloaded MoveIt Msgs repository.
+3. In the Message Auto Generation window that appears, next to the Input File Path, click `Browse File...` and navigate to the MoveIt Msgs repository.
 Select `moveit_msgs/msg/RobotTrajectory.msg`, and then click `GENERATE!` A window will appear to notify that the Code Generation is Complete.
 	- If this is successful, 1 new C# script should populate the `Assets/RosMessages/Moveit/msg` directory: RobotTrajectory.

 1. Next, the custom message scripts for this tutorial will be generated.
 Once again, go to `RosMessageGeneration -> Auto Generate Messages` and select `All Messages in Directory`.
 In the Message Auto Generation window that appears, next to the Input Path, click `Select Folder…` and navigate to the `niryo_moveit` directory, e.g. `Unity-Robotics-Hub/tutorials/pick_and_place/ROS/src/niryo_moveit/`.
 Select the `msg` folder, and then click `GENERATE!` A window will appear to notify that the Code Generation is Complete.